Elon Musk’s $1 million-a-day voter sweepstakes can proceed, a Pennsylvania judge says

 “They were scammed for their information,” Krasner said.
 “It has almost unlimited use.”

-Krasner's lawyer, John Summers, said Musk is “the heartbeat of America PAC,” and the person announcing the winners and presenting the checks.
+Krasner's team called Musk “the heartbeat of America PAC,” and the person announcing the winners and presenting the checks.

 “He was the one who presented the checks, albeit large cardboard checks.
 We don’t really know if there are any real checks,” Summers said.

-Common Pleas Court Judge Angelo Foglietta was presiding over the case at Philadelphia City Hall after Musk and the PAC lost an effort to move it to federal court.
+Foglietta presided over the case at Philadelphia City Hall after Musk and the PAC lost an effort to move it to federal court.

 Pennsylvania remains a key battleground state with 19 electoral votes and both Trump and Democratic Vice President Kamala Harris have repeatedly visited the state, including stops planned Monday in the final hours of the campaign.